shayko18/CarND-Advanced-Lane-Lines/writeup_report.md

 We also avraged the lane fit in the currect frame with the estimation we had so far (IIR filter). the IIR coeff was set differenty in the case that we were able to detect a lane and for the case that we didn't detect a lane.
 (Lines 718-733)
 Here's a [link to my video result](./project_video_with_lane_est.mp4)

+In the "detected_case_vec" we collect data on the number of frames that were detected successfully (first bin) and for the rest of the frames we see the reason that they were declared to be not good (in fucntion "is_good_lanes"):

+- We were not able to fit any line (no points were found)
+- wrong position of left line near the car
+- wrong position of right line near the car
+- wrong position of wrong left curve
+- wrong position of wrong right curve

 ---

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-One problem was that we had to manually configure the threshold for all the binary thresholding we did.
+- One problem was that we had to manually configure the threshold for all the binary thresholding we did.
 There are too many threshold (and combinations of binary images to take) and this is not such a good way to go beacuse we can find ourselves in the different lighting/shadow condition that our thresholds will not be good enough.
 Using the CNN from the previous project was much more robust...

-We tried to average (using an IIR filter: y[n]=(1-a)y[n-1]+ax[n]) the results we got from each frame in order to filter out or to smooth the fit we got from each frame.
+- We tried to average (using an IIR filter: y[n]=(1-a)y[n-1]+ax[n]) the results we got from each frame in order to filter out or to smooth the fit we got from each frame.

-We took advantage of the fact that we know where the car was driving, so we know what is the expected curvature.
+- We took advantage of the fact that we know where (on which area) the car was driving, so we know what is the expected curvature.
+In the real world it would be more difficult although we still have the standard (in each country) to relay on.